Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Introduction

-\begin{itemize} \item A lane detection method that is more accurate than existing state-of-the-art real-time methods on a large and complex dataset; \item A model that has faster training and inference times than most other models (reaching 250 FPS and almost an order of magnitude less MACs than the method with the previous highest accuracy); \item A novel anchor-based attention mechanism for lane detection which is potentially useful in other domains where the objects being detected are correlated. \end{itemize}
+\begin{itemize} \item A lane detection method that is more accurate than existing state-of-the-art real-time methods on a large and complex dataset; \item A model that enables faster training and inference times than most other models (reaching 250 FPS and almost an order of magnitude less multiply-accumulate operations (MACs) than the previous state-of-the-art); \item A novel anchor-based attention mechanism for lane detection which is potentially useful in other domains where the objects being detected are correlated. \end{itemize}